riajmahmud/allinfobd/README.md

 # allinfobd
-A temprary hosting for all.info.bd
+A temprary hosting for https://all.info.bd